marekj/marekj.github.io/_posts/2013-08-13-beginning-chruby-with-ruby-install-linux-mint.markdown

 #### enable chruby for all login shells

+I told you that `chruby` installs two files `chruby.sh` and `auto.sh`.
+We now want to deal with the first one. `auto.sh` will be mentioned later.

 Switch to be root with `su -lp` (or just sudo -s). you will be asked for password.
 Now run the following commands: